sabrinalua-crypto/june1821sharing/README.md

 ## TLDR ##

+Machine-readable documentation that makes workflow reproducible (especially locally!)

+By going through a well-written Makefile, developers onboarding is able to trace the commands/flow in each step of the application.

 ### Pros ###
 * collects all the scripts frequently used, in one location for easy reference
 * serves as document of sort for a set of commands that you keep forgetting.